 A lot of new investors do not understand the difference between expensing an expense, which means deducting it in the current year and capitalizing an expense which means adding it to the basis and depreciating it.
 Generally repairs are expensed, improvements are capitalized.
 So if you had to replace a worn carpet, that would be expensed.
 But if you originally had linoleum flooring and you upgraded to a high end tile, that would be capitalized and then depreciated over 27.5 years for residential real estate.– Scott Vance

-Matthew Dahlberg is a Certified Financial Planner at Main Street Investments with over a decade of financial services experience.
+Mathew Dahlberg is a Certified Financial Planner at Main Street Investments with over a decade of financial services experience.
 He has earned the IRS’ Enrolled Agent designation for tax preparation and expertise, and advises that new investors do their homework before they buy.

 My advice to each is to be sure to understand the tax implications of their investments before they lay out any cash.
-Failing to do so can quickly eat through their investment returns, but it can also mean hours (and large bills) of unnecessary tax reporting or amended returns. – Matthew Dahlberg
+Failing to do so can quickly eat through their investment returns, but it can also mean hours (and large bills) of unnecessary tax reporting or amended returns. – Mathew Dahlberg

 For example, it is important to understand any limits to deductibility of losses and the difference between

 allowable depreciation.
 Being ignorant of the rules surrounding real estate investing will quickly lead to wasted time, wasted money, and a potential call from the IRS.

 Planning for Your Rental Property Investment

 Owning an investment property can be one of the best financial decisions you make, and it can also be one of the worst: The difference is in the amount of time and effort that you put into your research, partnering with the right team and developing a strong (yet flexible) long-term plan.
 Want to begin building your rental property investment portfolio?
 Speak with a PennyMac Loan Officer to explore your financial options.